 About Subaru Telescope

-The Subaru Telescope and Observed Image
+Subaru Telescope and its Observation Images

 A pseudo-color image of a starburst galaxy NGC 6240 Its star formation rate is estimated to be 25-80 times that of our galaxy.
 Blue, green, and red colors are attributed to the B-band, R-band, and H-alpha (emission line from ionized hydrogen gas) images, respectively.
 The giant ionized gas blown out from the galaxy is seen in red.
 (Credit:Hiroshima University/NAOJ)